devkokov/gohealthcheck/README.md

 }
 ```

-Run the health checker by adding a `-hc` flag to your executable
+Run the health-check by adding a `-hc` flag to your executable

 ```
 ./your-go-build -hc